locnnil/workshop/docs/reference/sdks.rst

 .. note::

    The hooks aren't mentioned in the :ref:`definition <ref_sdk_definition>`;
-   |ws_markup| automatically enumerates them when packing the SDK.
+   |sdk_markup| automatically enumerates them when packing the SDK.

    Hooks of the same type from multiple SDKs run non-deterministically, so you shouldn't rely on any particular order of their execution.